-Through the Bambanani "Unite" Against Crime (Bambanani Strategy) framed by the values and principles of the Ikapa Elihlumayo strategy the Department has strengthened its commitment to include communities to participate in the design and implement social crime prevention initiatives and mobilise themselves in the fight against crime.
+Through the Bambanani "Unite" Against Crime (Bambanani Strategy) framed by the values and principles of the Ikapa Elihlumayo strategy the Department has strengthened its commitment to include communities to participate and implement social crime prevention initiatives and participating in the design of crime prevention strategies.

-Through the notion of being a developmental state, and employing the methodologies of community participation, through volunteerism and structured community organisations, such as the Community Police Forums (CPF's) and Neighbourhood Watches (NHW's), the Department has been able to build the levels of social capital of the most vulnerable communities, those most affected by extreme levels of poverty, unemployment and serious violent crime.
+Through the notion of being a developmental state and the methodologies of community participation, through volunteerism and structured community organisations, such as the Community Police Forums (CPF's) and Neighbourhood Watches (NHW's), the Department has been able to build the levels of social capital of the most vulnerable communities, those most affected by extreme levels of poverty, unemployment and serious violent crime.